10 Fun Facts About the Richmond Hill Winter Carnival

-The Bed Races on the Mill Pond are a long standing tradition at Winter Carnival.
-Four people to push and one to ride .… how hard can it be?
-Over the years, a major rivalry has grown up between the Richmond Hill Fire Fighters and York Regional Police… with the St. John’s Ambulance First Responders nipping at their heels!
-This year the Fire Fighters will be back to defend the title they successfully regained last year but it is rumoured that YRP has been practicing and may bring their secret weapon “United”.
+The Bed Races on the Mill Pond were a long standing tradition at Winter Carnival.
+Four people to push and one to ride .… how hard could it be?
+Over the years, a major rivalry had grown up between the Richmond Hill Fire Fighters and York Regional Police… with the St. John’s Ambulance First Responders nipping at their heels!
+While this was indeed a fun event, in honour of introducing new events and activities, the Bed Races will not be continued.
+We will have fond memories of our community heroes competing during the Bed Races.

 Fun Fact #9

 No one is quite sure how many years the Lou Moore Band has headlined on the Main Stage at the Winter Carnival… but it has been more than a few.
 Lou and his band are local favourites and you can almost always count on a few folks dancing in front of the stage when Lou and the band get rocking.
 As part of a full program of entertainment on the Main Stage, The Lou Moore Band represents a solid link to both our Carnival past and future.